-Here is the thing: at the end of your life, will you be thinking about your luxury car or that magical vacation with your lover in northern Italy?
-Will you be thinking about your nice watch or that epic party with your friends in Vegas?
+Here is the thing: at the end of your life, will you be thinking about your nice watch or a magical vacation with your lover?
 You get the idea.

-Of course, there is nothing wrong with having a luxurious lifestyle, taking advantage of technology and looking sharp and sexy; I’m all for it.
+Now, of course there is nothing wrong with having a luxurious lifestyle, looking sharp and sexy and taking advantage of technology; I’m all for it.
 It’s just way too often many of us fall into the trap of thinking that material stuff will make us happy and somehow fill that void deep inside.
-The truth is that the latest gadget or one hundred and first designer item in your closet won’t fill that void deep inside while great experiences with family and friends will.
+The truth is that nothing material can compensate for whatever we feel we might be lacking.
+We’ve got to do some deep inner work and heal our not-enough-ness from the inside.

 2. Spend Money On The People You Love

 One of the big reasons why spending money on experiences makes us happier is because we share them with other people.
-Any social outing, from inexpensive dinners with friends to lavish family vacations, allows us to bond with others and create fun new memories.
+Any social outing, from inexpensive dinners with friends to lavish family vacations, allows us to bond with others and create memories.

 And here is something really, really important.
 Our fundamental human needs are to love, to be loved and to belong.
 Love and acceptance of those we love create a safe psychological space where our happiness and self-expression flourish.
-As Jonathan Haidt put it, “We need others to complete us.”
+As scientific psychologist Jonathan Haidt put it, “We need others to complete us.”